DaanBoertien/Human-Connection/_team/jojanneke-van-goinga.md

     about for me.
 I do this by helping others to get the best out of themselves, improving the teams, processes and structures they operate in.
   uitleg: >-
-    With every issue, I look from the perspective of the coherence between:
+    With every issue, I look from tthe coherence between:

-    * (Organizational) goals * Structure and design * Mutual cooperation and dynamics * The context one is in
+    * (Organizational) goals

+    * Structure and design

+    * Collaboration and dynamics *

+    * The context people/ organizations operate in

-    As an organizational coach, trainer, and individual coach, I guide teams and managers in issues such as collaboration, clear objectives, and effective communication.
+    As an organizational coach, trainer, and individual coach, I help and advice teams and managers with issues such as collaboration, clear objectives, and effective communication.
 It's important to discover: what is really going on here?
-And from there, connect with what is needed.
-Through customization and connection.
+And from there to connect with what is needed.
+Through tailor-made solution and connection.

-    In interim assignments, I apply my HR expertise.
+    In interim assignments, I use my HR expertise.
 The starting point is that HR supports the organizational goals, structure, and culture.
   card_title: Time for action?
   soundbites: "Work with me?
 Then you get: "
-  soundbites_text: Commitment, diligence, transparency, connection,
+  soundbites_text: Commitment, diligence, transparency, connection, result-focus, and sharpness.
-    results-orientation, and sharpness.
 ---